-Exploring themes of fear, faith, courage sacrifice.
-"Dialogues of and the the power Carmelites" details of devotion in a world rife with corruption.
+Exploring themes of fear, faith, courage and sacrifice, "Dialogues of the Carmelites" details the power of devotion in a world rife with corruption.
 In becoming Mother Marie, whose ultimate fate is quite unexpected, Cano dove into a rule-abiding character with deep convictions and a formidable presence that she didn't necessarily identify with but has grown to admire.